JetBrains/amper/docs/src/faq.md

 ---
-description: Frequently asked questions about Amper.
+description: Frequently asked questions about Kargo.
 hide:
   - navigation
 ---
 ## General

-### Is Amper a brand-new build tool from JetBrains?
+### Is Kargo a brand-new build tool from JetBrains?

-Yes, Amper is a new build tool with a focus on user experience and IDE support.
+Yes, Kargo is a new build tool with a focus on user experience and IDE support.

 ### Do you plan to support only Kotlin?

-Amper already supports both Kotlin and Java as first-class citizens.
+Kargo already supports both Kotlin and Java as first-class citizens.
-Also, because one of Amper's main targets is Kotlin Multiplatform projects, it supports Swift and Objective-C for iOS.
+Also, because one of Kargo's main targets is Kotlin Multiplatform projects, it supports Swift and Objective-C for iOS.

 We’ll investigate other tech stacks in the future based on the demand for them.

 ### Which target platforms are supported?

-Currently, you can create applications for the JVM, Android, iOS, macOS, Linux, Windows, but also JS and WASM (although those cannot be run directly with Amper).
+Currently, you can create applications for the JVM, Android, iOS, macOS, Linux, Windows, but also JS and WASM (although those cannot be run directly with Kargo).

 Libraries can be created for all Kotlin Multiplatform targets.

-### Does Amper support Compose Multiplatform?
+### Does Kargo support Compose Multiplatform?

 Yes, you can configure Compose for Android, iOS, and desktop.
 Check out our [Compose Multiplatform guide](user-guide/builtin-tech/compose-multiplatform.md).

-### Does Amper support Kotlin/JS or Kotlin/Wasm projects?
+### Does Kargo support Kotlin/JS or Kotlin/Wasm projects?

 Yes, but it doesn't provide tooling to work on full stack web projects yet.
-For instance, Amper doesn't install any browser or Node.js runtime, doesn't generate or process any HTML entry point, and cannot run `js/app` modules on its own.
+For instance, Kargo doesn't install any browser or Node.js runtime, doesn't generate or process any HTML entry point, and cannot run `js/app` modules on its own.

 ### What functionality do you plan to support?